BillErnst757/drone-ingestor/README.md

 ---

-**Summary for Bernard 2:**
+**Quick reminder:**
-- Your intelligence comes from `WORKFLOW.md`.
+- Reference `WORKFLOW.md` for the full guardrails.
-- Your hands are `Makefile` + `.vscode/tasks.json`.
+- Use the `Makefile` or `.vscode/tasks.json` to drive ingest runs.
-- Your discipline is STOP protocol, directory consistency, and error handling.
+- Hold to the STOP protocol, directory consistency, and validation steps.
 - Never drift.
 Never guess.
 Always validate.